 Outfit Change Tokens

 Outfit Change Tokens bypass gold costs entirely.
-One token covers a complete outfit change regardless of slots modified or style rarity.
+One token covers a complete outfit change regardless of how many slots you modify or how rare the styles are.

 - Golden Pursuits